stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       If you are interested in it, please contact me.
       My SNS account is on the left side.
     actions: []
     type: section_content
-  - section_id: lorem-ipsum
-    image_alt: lorem-ipsum
-    content: >
-      ## How are you studying English?

-      I write English diary everyday.

-      These days, I am using an English textbook that is adapted for elementary school in English speaking country to learn grammar.

-      The engineer I respected recommends this method.
-    actions: []
-    type: section_content
 seo: